jose-Abel/LaserDefender/README.md

 - 👤GitHub: [Jose Abel Ramirez](https://github.com/jose-Abel)

 ## Getting Started
 You can clone this code anytime and open the project with Unity.
-Also there's a compile version included for Windows.
+Also there's a compile version for WebGL.

 ## Live version
 https://stupefied-beaver-a21c68.netlify.app/